JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsection{\hii regions}

-The extended Sgr B2 cloud hosts a large number of \hii regions with scales ranging from 0.005 \pc to 1 \pc \citep{meng_physical_2022}.
+The extended Sgr B2 cloud hosts a large number of \hii regions with scales ranging from 0.005 \pc to 1 \pc \rr{as detected by their cm radio emission} \citep{meng_physical_2022}.
 Our JWST observations are sensitive to two components of the emission from \hii regions: recombination line emission and thermal emission from hot dust.
-The \hii regions heat the surrounding gas and dust, resulting a ``glow" seen in MIRI and the long-wavelength NIRCam filters.
-We use the presence of recombination line emission in combination with the extended ``glow" to identify new \hii region candidates and compare these detections with the existing catalogs of \hii regions \citep[e.g.][]{schmiedeke_physical_2016, meng_physical_2022} The spatial distribution of the \hii regions is shown in Figure \ref{fig:HII_cand}.
+The \rr{central star of the} \hii regions heats the surrounding gas and dust, resulting \rr{in mid-IR emission} seen in MIRI and the long-wavelength NIRCam filters.
+We use the presence of recombination line emission in combination with the extended \rr{mid-IR emission} to identify new \hii region candidates and compare these detections with the existing catalogs of \hii regions \citep[e.g.][]{schmiedeke_physical_2016, meng_physical_2022}. \rr{The left panel of Figure \ref{fig:HII_cand_asymmetry} shows the spatial distribution of the known \hii regions as orange circles, and the new JWST-detected \hii region candidates with cyan circles}.